 $ It’s least costly to prevent mistakes during research, development and design of the weldment

-For your convenience some of the welding consulting services can be performed online, saving you the time and cost associated with having an welding engineer travel to your location.
-If you prefer to have an welding engineer visit your location, or location of a vendor, supplier, contractor or subcontractor, an hourly rate, travel time, mileage and associated expenses will be charged.
+For your convenience some of the welding consulting services can be performed online, saving you the time and cost associated with having a welding engineer travel to your location.
+If you prefer to have a welding engineer visit your location, or location of a vendor, supplier, contractor or subcontractor, an hourly rate, travel time, mileage and associated expenses will be charged.

 To get a cost estimate for welding consulting, or location visits, click on CONTACT METHODS and use any of the listed methods to contact McWane and Associates.

 WELDING REALITIES TO CONSIDER

-Weldments must meet increasingly strict requirements.
+Weldments must meet increasingly strict integrity and performance requirements.
 The economic and human costs of failure during service in today’s litigious society puts a lot of responsibility on the weldment designer whose goal is correct weldment performance, and the welding engineer, whose goal is to integrate welding processes and materials to successfully fabricate the weldment.
 Both goals are achieved when the best material for the weldment is selected based on design requirements, and properties of all candidate materials, including weldability and fabricability.
 This takes a team effort using both the designer’s and welding engineer’s unique knowledge and experience.

 When used correctly, the science and technology of welding are enabling disciplines that make high-quality, low-cost weldments possible.
 Therefore, to get the maximum economic and technical benefits, you must have the welding knowledge necessary to properly select and apply the science and technology, not as an afterthought, but during the weldment design, procurement, and fabrication phase without making mistakes.

-Unfortunately there is a widespread lack of welding knowledge in industry because welding is not generally taught at the four-year university or college level to engineering students except to those in a welding engineering degree program.
-And therefore this lack of welding knowledge shows up in the work place as welding mistakes that cause welding problems when the engineering students become engineers and are expected to establish and specify welding design and fabrication requirements.
+Unfortunately, there is a widespread lack of welding knowledge in industry because the science, technology and application of welding is not generally taught at the four-year university or college level to engineering students except to those in a welding engineering degree program.
+And therefore, this lack of welding knowledge shows up in the workplace as welding mistakes that cause welding problems when the engineering students become engineers and are expected to establish and specify welding design and fabrication requirements.